ayechanst/speedrun-eth-guide/dex-guide.md

 6. The user is withdrawing, how do we represent this decrease in this individual's `liquidity`?
 7. The DEX also lost liquidity, how should we update `totalLiquidity`?
 8. How do pay the user the value of `ethWithdrawn`?
-9. How do we give them thier tokens?
+9. How do we give them their tokens?
 10. We have an event to emit, which one?
 11. Last, what are we returning?